Battle of Petrograd: Red Army counteroffensive

-Trotsky had traveled north to the city in an effort to rally a defense.
-The railway junction at Tosno, that was left alone, had allowed supplies to be sent to the defenders of Petrograd from Moscow.
-On October 21 the Red Army attacked, pushing the Whites back from Pulkovo and retook Tsarskoe Selo and Pavlovsk 2 days later.
-Soon the 7th Army attacked east while the 15th Army attacked south, taking back Luga on the 31st.
-On the second anniversary of the October Revolution the two armies linked up east and south of Iamburg.
+Trotsky traveled north to the city in an effort to rally a defense.
+The railway junction at Tosno, which the Red Army still held, allowed supplies to be sent to the defenders from Moscow.
+On October 21, the Red Army counter-attacked, pushing the Whites back from Pulkovo.
+The Red Army retook Tsarskoe Selo and Pavlovsk two days later.
+After the assault was repelled, the 7th Army attacked from the east while the 15th Army attacked from the south.
+Red forces recaptured Luga on October 31, and then the two armies connected southeast of Iamburg on November 7th.